project kickoff meeting

 Showing up to the meeting unprepared is a recipe for disaster.
 As the project manager, it’s in your best interest to come to the meeting prepared.
 You’ll need to:

-• Hold an internal meeting - Have a meeting with the meeting sponsor, or the person who has requested the meeting, before anyone else meets to identify what objectives they’re trying to achieve.
+• Hold an internal meeting: Have a meeting with the meeting sponsor, or the person who has requested the meeting, before anyone else meets to identify what objectives they’re trying to achieve.

-• Send out an invite - The invite should include everyone who will be working on the project and should have a link to the agenda and the project brief.
+• Send out an invite: The invite should include everyone who will be working on the project and should have a link to the agenda and the project brief.
 It should also provide a hard stop time for the meeting.

 During the meeting

-• Manage the discussion - Determine which items will be discussed and how long you’ll spend on each item.
+As the meeting progresses, you’ll need to manage the discussion.
+Determine which items will be discussed and how long you’ll spend on each item.
 If a team member takes the discussion away from the item at hand, it’s your responsibility to get the discussion back on track.
+Make sure to take notes during this time too.
+If you use cloud-hosted software, such as Lucidspark, to take notes during the meeting, they will be secure and accessible to everyone.

 After the meeting

-• Follow up - Quickly follow up with every member of your team.
+From there, you’ll need to follow up with every member of your team.
 It can be just a quick check-in on Slack, but this allows for your team members to voice questions and concerns they may have not brought up in the meeting.
 This also allows for your team members to express things they hadn’t thought of during the meeting or clarify things they didn’t quite understand.
 Following up also reminds your team members you’re there to help throughout the entire project.

 Project kickoff meeting checklist